percona/postgresql-docs/source/installing.rst

    $ sudo yum install percona-postgresql13-contrib

-.. admonition:: Starting the service
+.. note:: Starting the service

    After the installation, the default database storage is not automatically initialized.
 To complete the installation and start |pdp|, initialize the database using the following command: